sk-pathak/go-web-structure/README.md

 - local postgres -> ```docker build -t go-structure``` then ```docker run -it --name go-structure --network host go-structure:latest``` (network host so that it connects to localhost of host machine)

 - postgres in docker -> ```docker compose up --build```

+### concurrency
+concurrency is managing multiple tasks at the same time.
+Parallelism is executing multiple tasks at the same time.